iron-io/docs/worker/languages/python/index.md

 response = worker.postCode(runFilename="HelloWorld.py", zipFilename="worker.zip", name="HelloWorld")
 {% endhighlight %}

+**Note**: Once you upload a code package, you can queue as many tasks as you'd like against it.
+You only need to re-upload the code package when your code changes.

 ### Queue a task to the new worker.
 {% highlight python %}
 from iron_worker import *